 Internal communication challenges

-When you work across time zones, cultures and countries and have a workforce that is not always even online at the same time, let alone in the same room at the same time, reaching everyone and communicating effectively can be a challenge unless managed strategically.
+When you work across time zones, cultures and countries and have a workforce that is not always even online at the same time, let alone in the same room at the same time, reaching everyone and communicating effectively can be a challenge unless remote communications are managed strategically.
 For example, investing in DeskAlerts to send pop-up notifications straight to employees’ desktop screens, no matter where they are located in the world, scheduled to reach them at the appropriate time in their time zone, written in their language.